odCat/gtypist/lessons/ktdvorak_abcd.typ

  :The enthusiastic duchess noticed the Pontiac coupe...and decided to chase it.
 *:LESSON13_D7
 I:(7)
-D:I detect a headache...I hope it is not the Schnapps and Cocoa I had as a nightcap.
- :The accountant...the C.P.A...conceded that he had on occasion hidden cocaine in a coconut.
- :The cautious Canadian statisticians caught inconsistencies in the second spacesuit design.
- :The Ph.D. conducted the Puccini Toccata... an acoustic succession in succinct cacophonic staccato notes.
+D:I detect a headache...I hope it is not the Schnapps and Cocoa I had as a :The accountant...the C.P.A...conceded that he had on occasion hidden cocaine in :The cautious Canadian statisticians caught inconsistencies in the second :The Ph.D. conducted the Puccini Toccata... an acoustic succession in succinct G:E_LESSON13
-G:E_LESSON13

 *:S_LESSON14